Xiang Songzuo: Research

 As an academic economist, he specializes in liquidity, floating exchange rates, and monetary economics.

-On December 16, 2018, Xiang gave a lecture in Shanghai, which critiqued economic policy under Xi Jinping and cited an unnamed report from an official institute, claiming that China's economic growth rate may be much lower than official statistics suggest, and that dramatic economic reforms were necessary, such as tax cuts consistent with the lines of supply-side economics of his former academic teacher at Columbia University.
+On December 16, 2018, Xiang gave a lecture in Shanghai, which critiqued economic policy under CCP general secretary Xi Jinping and cited an unnamed report from an official institute, claiming that China's economic growth rate may be much lower than official statistics suggest, and that dramatic economic reforms were necessary, such as tax cuts consistent with the lines of supply-side economics of his former academic teacher at Columbia University.
 The video has since been censored on the Chinese internet, but a copy of the video has been uploaded to Youtube, where it has over 1 million views as of December 28.